Expo 86: Fair

 Expo 86 was opened by The Prince and Princess of Wales, and Prime Minister Brian Mulroney on Friday, May 2, 1986.
 It featured pavilions from 54 nations and numerous corporations.
 Expo's participants were given the opportunity to design their own pavilion or opt for the less expensive Expo module.
 Each module was approximately two-and-a-half stories high and had the floor space equal to a third of a city block.
 The design was such that any number of the square modules could be placed together in a variety of shapes.
 The roof design allowed the interior exhibit space to be uninterrupted by pillars.

-This World's Fair was categorized as a "Class II", or "specialized exhibition", reflecting its specific emphases on transportation and communications.
+This world's fair was categorized as a "Class II", or "specialized exhibition," reflecting its specific emphases on transportation and communications.

-The fair was known for the unfortunate ill-timing of the themes of both the United States and the U.S.S.R. pavilions.
+The fair was known for the unfortunate ill-timing of the themes of both the United States and the Soviet Union pavilions.
 The U.S. pavilion centred around the country's space program.
 However, it had been less than four months after NASA had its worst disaster when the Space Shuttle Challenger exploded shortly after takeoff.
-The U.S.S.R. had an even more problematic theme: it celebrated the Soviet Union's nuclear industry.
-But less than a week before the fair opened, the Chernobyl nuclear disaster occurred.
+The Soviet Union had an even more problematic theme: it celebrated the country's nuclear industry.
+But less than a week before the fair opening ceremonies, the Chernobyl nuclear disaster occurred.